Options strategy: Box spread

-Barring early early exercise on American-style legs, a box spread position, constructed with European-style options, has a constant payoff at exercise equal to the difference in strike values.
+Barring early exercise on American-style legs, a box spread position, constructed with European-style options, has a constant payoff at exercise equal to the difference in strike values.
 Thus, at exercise, the 40-50 box example above pays +10 long or -10 short.
 For this reason, a box is sometimes considered a "pure interest rate play" because buying one basically constitutes lending some money to the counterparty until exercise.

 Box spreads can be used as a financing or cash management tool, as institutional market participants have for decades.
 However, improperly structured box spreads using American options can expose investors to low-probability, extremely-high severity risk: if the options are exercised early, they can incur a loss much greater than the expected gain.
 To streamline execution and curb early-exercise risk, fintech firms have begun rolling out automated box-spread solutions, from financing platforms like SyntheticFi to cash-management offerings from Alpha Architect.